-Elizabeth is the first to hold the Executive Director position for the Friends.
+Elizabeth is the first to hold the position of President & CEO for the Friends.
 FHVNP was previously managed by an all-volunteer board of directors.
-She has been with the organization since 2012 and previously served as its Education & Development Coordinator and Director of Development.
+She has been with the organization since 2012 and previously served as its Education & Outreach Coordinator, Director of Development and Executive Director.

 “I am humbled and honored to help lead and collaborate on the important work that lies ahead for the Friends – an organization that has made such a difference to all of us who love Hawai‘i Volcanoes National Park and this part of Hawai‘i,” Fien said.
-“With ambitious goals to engage more youth in the park, balance the visitor experience and use with resource protection, and strengthen community involvement and support, the Friends of Hawai‘i Volcanoes National Park is an exciting place to be as we approach the park’s centennial. “
+“With ambitious goals to engage more youth in the park, balance the visitor experience and use with resource protection, and strengthen community involvement and support, the Friends of Hawai‘i Volcanoes National Park is an exciting place to be.”

-Elizabeth lives in the Golf Course subdivision and enjoys spending time with her 12 year old son and 15 year old daughter.
+Elizabeth lives in the Discovery Harbour subdivision and enjoys spending time with her son, daughter and 2 grandsons.
 She is passionate about the park, forest restoration and in her spare time enjoys fiction writing, designing, and making jewelry.